REVERSAL POINT

 1. Bond wave location: Both the Great Depression and the Global Financial Crisis unfolded during bull bond waves: the Vacuum Wave and the Globalization Wave, respectively.

-2. Immediate negative impact on GDP: The peaks in both debt-to-GDP ratios lagged the onsets of financial crises, reflecting an immediate negative impact on GDP that was more severe than more gradual negative impacts on debt level would be.
+2. Immediate negative impact on GDP: The peaks in both debt-to-GDP ratios lagged the onsets of financial crises, reflecting an immediate negative impact on GDP and gradual liquidation of debts.

 3. Non-neutrality of money: In both cases, the velocity of money peaked at the onset of these systemic financial crises and collapsed thereafter.

-• For the case of the Great Depression: From the outset of the crisis throughout the rest of the Vacuum Wave, despite a series of large-scale fiscal expansions, the velocity of money failed to demonstrate a sustainable recovery until the beginning of the Reconstruction Wave.
+• For the case of the Great Depression: From the outset of the crisis throughout the rest of the Vacuum Wave, despite a series of large-scale fiscal expansions, the velocity of money failed to demonstrate a sustainable recovery until the beginning of the Reconstruction Wave (1946-1980).

 • For the case of the Global Financial Crisis: Likewise, after peaking at the onset of the systemic financial crisis, the velocity of money maintains a declining trend, as of 2016.